mikolajczukpiotr/infinite-scroll/README.md

 ### Running the Project

-1. Start the Expo development server: npm start
+1. Start the Expo development server: npx expo start

-1. Open the Expo client on your mobile device or launch the simulator on your computer.
+2. Open the Expo client on your mobile device or launch the simulator on your computer.

-2. Use the Expo client or simulator to scan the QR code displayed in the terminal or in the browser.
+3. Use the Expo client or simulator to scan the QR code displayed in the terminal or in the browser.

-3. The app will be loaded, and you can now explore the login, terms, and order creation views.
+4. The app will be loaded, and you can now explore application